 Note: Cybersecurity technology means products or goods intended to detect or prevent activity intended to result in unauthorized access to, exfiltration of, manipulation of, or impairment to the integrity, confidentiality, or availability of an information system or information stored on or transiting an information system.

-Beginning on May 18, 2015, the Maryland Department of Commerce will accept Form B applications for companies to be pre-qualified as a QMCC.
-Early applications will be accepted through May 26, 2015.
-Notifications will be sent on June 5, 2015.
+Beginning on May 18, 2016, the Maryland Department of Commerce will accept Form B applications for companies to be pre-qualified as a QMCC.
+Early applications will be accepted through May 25, 2016.
+Notifications will be sent no later than June 6, 2016.

 Convertible debt will qualify for the Cybersecurity Investment Incentive Tax Credit provided that the conversion to equity ownership (common or preferred stock) occurs within 30 days after the issuance of an Initial Tax Credit Certificate by Commerce and prior to the request for a Final Tax Credit Certificate.
 Convertible debt must have been created within one year prior to the date of an investor’s application for a tax credit.

 APPLYThe Maryland Department of Commerce accepts applications to enable participation in the electronic filing process.
 Please submit your application plus attachments via courier or by mail to the Department of Commerce, ATTN: Tax Incentives, World Trade Center, 401 E. Pratt Street, 17th Floor, Baltimore, Maryland 21202.

 QMCCs must submit a Form B application starting June 1, 2016 for the fiscal year beginning July 1, 2016.

 NOTE: QMCCs must re-apply each fiscal year for eligibility in that fiscal year’s tax credit.